kenpratt/learning-js-and-node/README.md

 Okay, so now we have a fancy-dancy UI.
 But we lost the whole server interaction part, which was kind of the whole point!!

-## Todo List, Phase 6
+## Todo List, Phase 7

 Now it's time to hook your fancy new client UI up to your Node.js todo list HTTP server!

-**Objective:** Combine "Todo List, Phase 3" and "Todo List, Phase 5" to have the HTTP server storing the TODO items for you.
-You won't need the code from Phase 4.
+**Objective:** Combine "Todo List, Phase 3" and "Todo List, Phase 6" to have the HTTP server storing the TODO items for you.
+You won't need the code from Phase 4 or Phase 5.

 **Requirements:**
 * Should be able to add, complete, uncomplete, and delete todo items and have the changes updated the server.